 Our Story -Travelduo From Bangalore

-We were able to darshan 24 temples continuously for 3 days because we planned everything beforehand, and our energy level matched to roam the temples back to back, by bike non stop.
+We were able to darshan 24 temples continuously for 3 days because we planned everything beforehand, and our energy level matched to roam the temples back to back, non stop in bike.

 Otherwise would have not been possible travelling by car and with the group or with more family members.
 It was the most memorable trip where we did crazy riding to temples in Kumbakonam Masi Magam Festival in the year 2017.